Skip to content

 Payment Options

-• Partial Upfront option requires at least half of your payment upfront.
+• Partial Upfront requires at least half of your payment upfront.
 The remaining is charged on a monthly basis.

-If your account is in an organization's consolidated billing family, then additional considerations might apply.
+If your AWS account is in an organization's consolidated billing family, then additional considerations might apply.
 For more information, see How is the pricing benefit of a Savings Plan applied across an organization's consolidated bill?

-Canceling and modifying a Savings Plan
+Cancel or modify a Savings Plan

-Capacity reservations and short-term discounts
+Capacity Reservations and short-term discounts

 Pricing and purchasing a Savings Plan